akifkomurcu/mac-locker/README.md

 ## 🧠 Why?

-Sometimes you just need to walk away from your Mac without logging out or sleeping it. `mac-locker` gives you that peace of mind by locking input while keeping everything visible.
+Sometimes you just need to walk away from your Mac without logging out or sleeping it. `TapLocks` gives you that peace of mind by locking input while keeping everything visible.

 Perfect for:
 - Shared desks and workspaces